UPDATE: An Introduction to the Czech Legal System and Legal Resources Online

 Neither legal doctrine is a source of law in the Czech legal system, although there is some influence of the legal doctrine on the legal practice, especially on the case-law of higher courts.

-There are 3 public law schools that offer full legal education: Prague, Brno and Olomouc.
-There is no Czech private law school providing full legal education required for traditional legal professions, however there are some private schools, which provide education in specialized legal fields.
+There are 4 public law schools that offer full legal education: Prague, Brno, Olomouc and Pilsen.
+There is no Czech private law school providing full legal education required for traditional legal professions, however there are some private schools which provide education in specialized legal fields.

 The Charles University Law Faculty is the oldest and can be said to be the most respected law school in the Czech Republic.
 The University was founded in 1348 by the Czech King and Roman Emperor Charles IV and is the oldest university north of the Alps and east of Paris.
-The law faculty was one of the then 4 faculties of the then German speaking university.
+The law faculty was one of the then 4 faculties of the university, which was German speaking at that time.
 The current student body of the law faculty numbers about 4,000.

 The Masaryk University Law Faculty was founded in 1919.
 It is named after the first Czechoslovak president, Tomáš Garrigue Masaryk.
 The faculty was closed down in 1950 during the Communist regime and re-established in 1969 at the time of the so-called Prague Spring.
 The faculty has become a reputable school and research institution as well.
 The faculty comprises about 3, 000 students.

 The Palacky University Law Faculty was originally founded in 1566, closed however in 1860.
 The University was re-established in 1947, the Law Faculty after the overturn of the regime only in 1991.
 The current number of students is about 1300.
-Being the youngest Czech law faculty it has become a very dynamic school with number of research results.
-It puts emphasize on clinical education.
+Being the second youngest Czech law faculty it has become a very dynamic law school with number of research results.
+It puts emphasise on clinical education.